awslabs/sbt-aws/API.md

 ### BashJobOrchestrator <a name="BashJobOrchestrator" id="@cdklabs/sbt-aws.BashJobOrchestrator"></a>

-Provides a BashJobOrchestrator to execute a BashJobRunner.
+Provides a BashJobOrchestrator to execute a CodeBuildRunner.

 #### Initializers <a name="Initializers" id="@cdklabs/sbt-aws.BashJobOrchestrator.Initializer"></a>